 - Images, charts, graphs, and other visuals are useful in describing the research.

 - Title is large enough to read from 4-6 feet away, other text is large enough to read from a comfortable distance.

-- Research purpose is sufficiently stated and explained.
+- Research purpose or applied approach is sufficiently stated and explained.

-- Research process and methods are clearly described.
+- Research process or applied approach and methods are clearly described.

-- Findings/Results and implications of the research are stated.
+- Findings/Results and implications of the project are stated.